AaryanSharma03/soc_workshop/README.md

 Select the point of Vin=1.25V and view the coordinates in ngspice window.
 ![Screenshot (519)](https://github.com/user-attachments/assets/381257f9-36ab-4ed9-a57c-d712708ecb4a)
 ![Screenshot 2025-01-02 190838](https://github.com/user-attachments/assets/2d777da4-7669-4e3a-b68a-d9a0014c1be5)
-So on viewing the ngspice we come to know that Vin=1.25V at time = 2.005e^-09, next by selecting at Vout=1.25V.
+So on viewing the ngspice we come to know that Vout=1.25V at time = 2.005e^-09, next by selecting at Vin=1.25V time is 2.07665e^-09
 ![Screenshot (520)](https://github.com/user-attachments/assets/d288f9a4-2572-40cd-8ec4-f64bb8498011)
 ![Screenshot 2025-01-02 190956](https://github.com/user-attachments/assets/f512c43a-b9d4-4867-a171-f15db50ae948)
 So on viewing the ngspice we come to know that Vout=1.25V at time = 2.07665e^-09, knowing the time at rising Vout with respect to Vin we calculate the `fall delay` as below: